Waziup/WaziCloud/gateway/IoTBridge/low_level_lora_gw/README.md

 By default, the gateway runs in LoRa mode 1 and has address 1.

-You can have a look at the "Low-cost-LoRa-GW-step-by-step" tutorial in the tutorial repository (https://github.com/CongducPham/tutorials).
+You can have a look at the "Low-cost-LoRa-GW-step-by-step" tutorial in our tutorial repository (https://github.com/CongducPham/tutorials).

 Adding LoRa gateway's post-processing features
 ==============================================